Babushaan Mohanty

-Tanmay Mohanty (born 30 July 1989), professionally known as Babushaan Mohanty, is an Indian actor and Playback singer who predominantly works in Odia cinema.
-He is known for his performance in successful Odia movie DAMaN, the movie was also released in Hindi as a dubbed version.
+Tanmay Mohanty (born 30 July 1989), professionally known as Babushaan Mohanty, is an Indian actor and playback singer who predominantly works in Odia cinema.
+He is known for his performance in Odia movies like Super Michhua, Sister Sridevi, DAMaN and Bou Buttu Bhuta.

 Early life

 Babushaan was born as Tanmay Mohanty on 30 July 1989 in Bhubaneswar in a Karan family, to actors Uttam Mohanty and Aparajita Mohanty.

-He did his schooling from DAV Public School, Unit 8, and later studied at KIIT University.

 Career

-Babushaan Mohanty debuted in Odia film industry through Romeo - The Lover Boy directed by Hara Patnaik opposite actress Lovely.
-Both his parents played the role of his father and mother in the movie.
+Babushaan Mohanty debuted in the Odia film industry in 2009 through Romeo - The Lover Boy directed by Hara Patnaik opposite actress Lovely.
+His parents played his father and mother in the movie.

 In 2015, he starred in the successful films Jie Jaha Kahu Mora Dho, Super Michhua and Bhala Pae Tate 100 Ru 100.

-In 2022, he played the role of a doctor in the movie DAMaN, which acclaimed a good reaction from the audience.
-Earlier in this year, his another movie, Bidyarana released in theaters during Ratha Jatra, where he shared the screen with Sivani Sangita, Soma Bhoumick, Pupul Bhuyan.
+In 2022, he played the role of a doctor in the movie DAMaN, which received a good reaction from the audience.
+Earlier in this year, Bidyarana released in theaters during Ratha Jatra, in which he shared the screen with Sivani Sangita, Soma Bhoumick, Pupul Bhuyan.

 Production company

-He started his production company "Babushaan Films" in 2017 and Sunapila Tike Screw Dhila was the First movie in this production with Prakash & Dhiraj Entertainment.
+Mohanty started his production company Babushaan Films in 2017.
+Sunapila Tike Screw Dhila was the first movie made by this production with Prakash & Dhiraj Entertainment.
 In 2023, he co-produced Phalguna Chaitra with Aadya Jagdev Films and Malyagiri with Rain Drop Pictures.
 In 2024, he produced Pabar under Babushaan Films.

 Controversy

-Babushaan Mohanty was involved in a public controversy in July 2022 surrounding allegations of an extramarital affair with actress Prakruti Mishra.
-On July 23, 2022, Babushaan Mohanty's wife, Trupti Satapathy, intercepted his car in Bhubaneswar, where he was traveling with Prakruti Mishra.
-His wife, publicly confronted both Babushaan and Prakruti, accusing them of being in a two-year extramarital affair.
+Mohanty was involved in a public controversy in July 2022 surrounding allegations of an extramarital affair with actress Prakruti Mishra.
+On July 23, 2022, Mohanty's wife, Trupti Satapathy, intercepted his car in Bhubaneswar, where he was traveling with Mishra.
+His wife publicly confronted both Babushaan and Prakruti, accusing them of having a two-year extramarital affair.
 Satapathy lodged a case against Mohanty under sections 498A husband or his relative subjecting wife to cruelty and 506 criminal intimidation of the Indian Penal Code.
 Mishra's mother filed a complaint under IPC sections 341, wrongful restraint), 323 voluntarily causing hurt 506 criminal intimidation, and others.
-Babushaan later described Prakruti Mishra as a "very good friend" in a Facebook live stream, denying allegations of blackmail or harassment, Babushaan's mother, veteran actress Aparajita Mohanty, publicly stated that "bad company" had ruined her son and appealed to him to return to his wife and child.
+Babushaan later described Prakruti Mishra as a "very good friend" in a Facebook live stream, denying allegations of blackmail or harassment, Babushaan's mother, actress Aparajita Mohanty, publicly stated that "bad company" had ruined her son and appealed to him to return to his wife and child.